lazyKT/REST-API/README.md

-Flask Backend for MusiCloud App.
+### Flask Backend for MusiCloud App.

-Current Stage: Dev
+Current Stage: Alpha

-Please use Pipenv, instead of venv, during Development.
+**Please use Pipenv, instead of venv, during Development.**

 Feel free to review and test.(:
 Thank You.